-Communication Skill I can't do this YET.
-I can do this WITH help.
-I can do this WITHOUT help.
-I can TEACH this to a classmate.
-I understand what current events are and how to find them.
+I can't do I can do this I can do this I can TEACH Communication Skill I understand what current events are and how to find them.
 I can separate facts from opinions in current events.
 I can ask questions about a current event.